Aaditya1273/ChainYodha.Ai/README.md

 ## Overview

-TrustGrid.AI provides transparent wallet and project trust scores derived from onchain activity and optional offchain signals.
+ChainYodha.Ai provides transparent wallet and project trust scores derived from onchain activity and optional offchain signals.
 It exposes an onchain oracle contract where dApps can query wallet trust scores and integrates with a backend AI scoring pipeline.

 ## Quick Start